Technology

 Quality of Design and Display

 The first thing you should know about some of these phones is how large and heavy they are.
-While for some this might be ideal, we should caution the few individuals seeking something a little more compact as these are most definitely not that.
+While for some, this might be ideal, we should caution the few individuals seeking something a little more compact as these are most definitely not that.

-Three color options are available for the Pixel 7 Pro: the traditional Obsidian (a black tint), Snow (white), and the new Hazel (a deep gray tone featuring copper metal accents).
-On the other hand, this iPhone 14 Pro Max is available in four colors: Galactic Black (which is darker than earlier Graphite hues), Silver, and Gold, as well as a brand-new Deep Purple shade.
-It’s interesting to note that the back of a Pixel has a shiny appearance whereas the back of the iPhone is matte.
+Three colour options are available for the Pixel 7 Pro: the traditional Obsidian (a black tint), Snow (white), and the new Hazel (a deep grey tone featuring copper metal accents).
+On the other hand, this iPhone 14 Pro Max is available in four colours: Galactic Black (which is darker than earlier Graphite hues), Silver, and Gold, as well as a brand-new Deep Purple shade.

+It’s interesting to note that the back of a Pixel has a shiny appearance, whereas the back of the iPhone is matte.
 One regrettable trend that both smartphones are expected to follow is the absence of chargers in the package.
 You should anticipate receiving a small packaging with just a charging cord and no charging brick.

 Display Excellence

+Both have 6.7-inch screens and can support dynamic refresh rates of up to 120Hz.
 The iPhone embraces this with a redesigned Always-On display that operates at just 1Hz, whilst the Pixel can only reduce its refresh rate to 10Hz at its lowest and opts for a more straightforward, all-black background.

 The big updated iPhone display feature, though, has to be the Dynamic Island, a new pill cutout from Apple.
-As a sort of live notification center for your present iPhone active events, it extends and bubbles.
+As a sort of live notification centre for your present iPhone active events, it extends and bubbles.
 What a wonderful concept!
 The Pixel uses a conventional punch-hole design in contrast.

 Display Dimensions